jaimetur/PhotoMigrator/help/04-google-takeout.md

 #### 6. ✅ Post Process steps
 `(default=enabled.
 Can be disabled using flag '-gSkipPost; --google-skip-postprocess')`
-  - 6.1. 🕒 Synchronize MP4 files associated to Live pictures with the associated HEIC/JPG file.
+  - 5.1. 🕒 Synchronize MP4 files associated to Live pictures with the associated HEIC/JPG file.
-  - 6.2. 🎞️ Repair conflicting Video XMP dates left by GPTH so the final metadata matches the intended capture date.
+  - 5.2. 🎞️ Repair conflicting Video XMP dates left by GPTH so the final metadata matches the intended capture date.
-  - 6.3. 📚 Separate all your Albums folders within 'Albums' subfolder from the original assets within 'ALL_PHOTOS' subfolder. `(default=enabled.
+  - 5.3. 📚 Separate all your Albums folders within 'Albums' subfolder from the original assets within 'ALL_PHOTOS' subfolder. `(default=enabled.
 Can be disabled using flag '-gsma, --google-skip-move-albums')`
-  - 6.4. 📁 Organize your assets in a year/month structure for a better organization.
+  - 5.4. 📁 Organize your assets in a year/month structure for a better organization.
     - Can be customized using the flags: `-gafs, --google-albums-folders-structure` and `-gaps, --google-all-photos-folders-structure`.
 The master folder name is controlled by `--foldername-all-photos`.
     - `(default: 'flatten' for Albums; 'year/month' for ALL_PHOTOS)`
-  - 6.5. 🧩 Reconcile Album Entries with `ALL_PHOTOS`.
+  - 5.5. 🧩 Reconcile Album Entries with `ALL_PHOTOS`.
 This applies only when `--google-all-photos-folders-structure` is `year`, `year/month`, or `year-month`.
 It recreates an album entry missing from the album when its JSON sidecar resolves one exact filename in the folder implied by `photoTakenTime`, then tries `creationTime` if needed; `flatten` is skipped because same-name assets cannot be safely disambiguated.
 When shortcut albums are enabled, an existing physical album file is replaced with the platform-native relative shortcut only when it is byte-for-byte identical to that unique canonical `ALL_PHOTOS` asset; different files are left untouched for review.
 Successful replacements are logged as information, while retained entries are warnings.
 Repeated sidecars for the same physical entry generate one console warning; the audit manifest retains every evaluated sidecar.
 The phase ends with a line-by-line summary of sidecars, recovered entries, shortcut replacements, retained entries, unresolved entries, and affected albums.
-  - 6.6. 📝 <span style="color:grey">Auto rename Albums folders to homogenize all names based on content dates.</span>
+  - 5.6. 📝 <span style="color:grey">Auto rename Albums folders to homogenize all names based on content dates.</span>
          `(default=disabled.
 Can be enabled using flag '-graf, --google-rename-albums-folders')`
-  - 6.7. 👥 <span style="color:grey">Detect and remove duplicates.</span>
+  - 5.7. 👥 <span style="color:grey">Detect and remove duplicates.</span>
          `(default=disabled.
 Can be enabled using flag '-grdf, --google-remove-duplicates-files')`
+  - 5.8. 🔢 Count final Albums folders.
+  - 5.9. 🧹 Remove empty folders.
+  - 6. 🔢 Analyze the final output after all post-processing operations have completed.
+The totals include both physical files and symlinks; some file explorers do not report symlinks as independent files.
   - 6.8. 🔢 Count Albums.
   - 6.9. 🧹 Remove empty folders.